WITHIN THE CRIMINAL JUSTICE SYSTEM OF UGANDA

 Amelia Montgomery – Team Member

-Amelia has a background in criminal defence and is currently at Leigh Day Solicitors, where she specialises in international group claims and consumer protection law.
+Amelia has a background in criminal defence and is currently a trainee solicitor at Moss Fallon Solicitors.

 Amelia first travelled to Uganda on behalf of the Centre for Capital Punishment Studies (CCPS) in 2012 as Country Project Coordinator of their mitigation project.
 It was during this period that the first legal mitigation project aimed at assisting remandees awaiting trial for offences attracting the death penalty first took shape.
 Amelia also helped develop a scheme to assist beneficiaries of the Susan Kigula case (the ‘Kigula beneficiaries’) who were in legal limbo since the Supreme Court’s decision in 2009.